sivahuang77/citrux-cli/docs/get-started/configuration.md

 ## Settings files

-Gemini CLI uses JSON settings files for persistent configuration.
+Citrux CLI uses JSON settings files for persistent configuration.
 There are four locations for these files:

 > **Tip:** JSON-aware editors can use autocomplete and validation by pointing to